 Thanks for reading

 As always, thanks for tuning into another article of mine.
-I hope it leads you to landing great portfolio pieces and earning some nice moola!
+I hope it leads you to land great portfolio pieces and earning some nice moola!

 I’ll be expanding upon this list over time to add more online magazines looking for writers.
 Feel free to message me on social media or email me if you think certain ones should be added.